 What's the catch?

 For one, cardholders are required to receive their statements electronically.
 And to apply for this card, you must be a member of the credit union.
 Membership is open to members of the military and uniformed services, employees of many different defense related organizations, their family members, and even members of the same household of an eligible person.
 But even if you don't qualify on this basis (which seems to cover at least half the U.S. population), you can still join a qualifying organization for a minimal cost.
 For example, you can become a member of Voices for America's Troops for a mere $15.

-- Low interest rates.
-The interest rate of 7.49% is super low, but technically it is just an introductory rate for three years.
-Even the standard interest rate of 9.99% would make it one of the lowest rates of any credit card.
+Low interest rates.
+The PenFed Promise's standard interest rate of 7.99% is one of the lowest rates of any credit card.
 Like the interest rates of most cards, this is a variable rate that can go up with the Prime Rate.
-Fortunately, the Prime Rate hasn’t changed in years and is not expected to.
+Fortunately, the Prime Rate hasn't changed in years and is not expected to.

-- Limited promotional financing deals.
+Limited promotional financing deals.
 Other cards offer 0% APR introductory financing on new purchases and balance transfers.
-Currently, the Promise card offers a 4.99% promotional balance transfer offer and 0% financing for six months on purchases from certain electronics retailers.
-If you are in desperate need of a 0% APR balance transfer offer, you need to look elsewhere.
+While the Promise card currently offers a 4.99% promotional balance transfer APR for 12 months, if you are in desperate need of a 0% APR balance transfer offer, you'll need to look elsewhere.

 Who This Card Is Best For